sudo-rickroll/END-2.0/S3/README.md

 ### On local desktop machine

-Clone this entire subdirectory in the <b>END2</b> repository onto your local desktop using the following commands one by one (press enter key after each command) through git bash or terminal:</br>
+Clone this entire subdirectory in the <b>END2</b> repository onto your local desktop using the following commands one by one (press enter key after each command) through git bash or terminal :</br>
 `git clone --depth 1 --filter=blob:none --sparse "https://github.com/sudo-rickroll/END2/"`</br>
 `cd "END2"`</br>
 `git sparse-checkout set S3`</br>